micahwierenga/brief-git-and-github-lesson/readme.md

 * How do I send changes to the staging area?
 * How do I check what is going to be committed?
-* How do I send the commits to Github?
+* How do I send the commits to GitHub?
 * How do I go back to the previous commit?
-* How do I check the configuration on a specific machine?
-* How does github know that I am allowed to push to a specific repo?
+* How does GitHub know that I am allowed to push to a specific repo?

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.